Marcel Nguyễn Tân Văn: Unbaptized children

 In the Conversations, Marcel Van affirms that Jesus Christ gave some clues as to the solution of the ancient Catholic debate on the topic of unbaptized children:

 "JESUS: Remember this well.
 When the intelligence of little children is still undeveloped, the same applies to will.
 Intelligence is used to understand whether a thing is good or bad and the will is used to act in accordance with what the intelligence discerns.
 These two faculties are essential [700], and it is these essential faculties that little children lack.
 It is therefore necessary for another will to settle within the hearts of these little children.
 If this will acts in accordance with good, it is equivalent to the little children acting in this way of their own volition.

 However, for this will to manifest itself, it must act in accordance with good, with truth itself.
 If this will acts in a way opposed to good, to truth, it will not produce any effect.

 You must place your will within the hearts of little children.
 In this way they will also belong to the Holy Church.
 Should they come to die before attaining the use of reason, they will nonetheless ascend to Heaven with Me, for they will have your will with them.
 You have the will to believe everything the Holy Church teaches you to believe, and you also possess the will to love Me.
 Because of this, the children will share your will and their souls will belong to the Holy Church and to Me in their entirety.
 These children may know nothing, but within them resides the will of another who knows, and though they may not know, they will understand.

 Do you understand this, little brother?
 Offer Me your will and I will put it in the souls of children on earth.
 Henceforth you can rest assured that all little children already belong to Me.

 Little brother, this notion of will I have revealed to you was not known until now.
 Little children were always saved in this manner without man ever realizing it.
 Come little brother, banish your sadness and be joyful.
 You are the apostle of children.
 It was necessary for you to know this.

 Children saved in this manner are baptized in Love itself.
 They are allowed to confess their faith in love.
 This act of love is accomplished by will."

 Beatification

-The process of beatification for Marcel Van was opened in the Roman Catholic Diocese of Belley-Ars on March 26, 1997, and the Cardinal Francis-Xavier Nguyen Van Thuan was the first General Postulator.
+The process of beatification for Marcel Van was opened in the Roman Catholic Diocese of Belley-Ars on March 26, 1997, with Cardinal Francis-Xavier Nguyen Van Thuan as the first General Postulator.
 The current actor for Marcel Van's beatification is the French association "Les Amis de Van."